-- choosing different textures, colors and lighting for the animation
+- Choosing different textures, colours, and lighting for the animation

-Let's say you don't land a job in TV or film straight out of 2D animation college, but still want a challenging job that lets you use your hard-earned skills.
+Let's say you don't land a job in TV or film straight out of 2D animation college, but still want a challenging job where you can use your skills and talent.

 You might consider working for a website design firm or marketing agency.
 More than ever, animation and illustration are being used to create more beautiful, impactful, and unique websites.

-Animation is also used for marketing videos, product demos, and to explain the value or function of a particular service.
-Tons of companies use 2D animation to sell and promote their offerings, and capture the imagination of potential customers through story-telling.
+Animation is also used for marketing videos and product demos, and to explain the value or function of a particular service.
+Tons of companies use 2D animation to sell and promote their offerings and capture the imagination of potential customers through storytelling.

 There's potential for great creativity and technical precision in this kind of work.
 And the application of 2D animation in marketing is only expected to grow in the coming years.

-Love video games and plan to make a career out of it after 2D animation training?
-There's definitely demand for your skills in this industry.
+There's always demand for talented animators in the video game industry.
 In particular, the social mobile gaming world is growing fast, and always looking for top animation talent.

-If you pursue a job in video game 2D animation, your daily work will include tasks like:
+If you pursue a career in video game 2D animation, your daily work will include tasks like:

-- help develop new features and ideas for games
+- Helping develop new features and ideas for games

-- contribute to promotional materials and marketing efforts
+- Contributing to promotional materials and marketing efforts

-- design concepts for mobile and web platforms
+- Designing concepts for mobile and web platforms

-- collaborate with a production team and artistic director to brainstorm new game concepts
+- Collaborating with a production team and artistic director to brainstorm new game concepts

-There's no doubt that gaming is a very competitive industry, and breaking into 2D animation jobs can be a challenge for recent grads—but there is definitely a thriving scene and solid opportunities in Ottawa for talented and persistent animators.
+Canada is one of the largest video game producers in the world.
+There's no doubt that gaming is a very competitive industry, and breaking into a 2D animation career can be a challenge for recent grads.
+But there is definitely a thriving scene and solid opportunities for those with the right skills.